unavi-xyz/wired-protocol/networking/host/websocket/README.md

 A `target` field may optionally be included in a message.
 This is used to specify where the message should be sent.
 Valid targets are:

 - `server`: Send the message to the server only.
 (Default)
-- `clients`: Send the message to all clients in your world.
+- `client`: Send the message to all clients in your world.